Table of contents

 The Sanskrit word Dukkha refers to many kinds of suffering.
 It can be, but not necessarily always is, extreme suffering, like hunger or terminal illness.
 Dukkha refers to any unpleasant experience, that you and I, as human beings living in this world, are experiencing.

-This could be the sadness of separation from something or somebody dear to us, frustration, disappointment, insult, failure, loss of any kind, betrayal from someone we trusted, and more.
+This could be the sadness of separation from something or somebody dear to us, frustration, anger, disappointment, insult, envy, failure, loss of any kind, betrayal from someone we trusted, and more.
 And of course, the existential suffering of knowing that our days here are counted and sooner or later we will get old, maybe become sick, our body will decay, and definitely, we will die.

 The Endless Cycle of Samsara